Kith Of Kingspire by Aaron Clark & Ethan Miller

 Lycanthrope by Marc Elsenheimer

 Ok.
 Yeah.
 I wrote this one.
 I can't pretend i will give this an unbiased critique.
 So i won't.
-I will try to give some insight into the design of this class.
-But i want to get some things out of the way first.
+I will try to give some insight into the design of this class, but i want to get some things out of the way first.

 The lycanthrope class was originally designed to be a "archetype", which could be applied to any other class, once the character gets bitten by another lycanthrope and fails some saves.
-After James Pozenel convinced me to approach this one more like a traditional class i shifted this from a core concept to a gimmick, introduced in the index.
+After James Pozenel convinced me to approach this one more like a traditional class i shifted this from a core concept to a gimmick, introduced in the appendix.
 But still.
 This class was not designed as a core class.
 Not something you choose to be, but something you happen to turn into by curses or bad fortune.

 This approach is still found in his abilities.
 He handles like a normal character most of the time, which only has some weird saves (negative will save progression) and nice regenerative abilities.
 He possesses no further special abilities, if he did not have a class prior, but can transform into wolf form, giving him a huge boost to his combat capabilities and making him an incredibly danger (to enemies and potentially even allies).

 When enraged, by getting taunted or receiving damage, the Lycanthrope turns into a big, massive beast with stat boosts, bite attacks, monster crit table usage and a general disregard for the concept of not fighting.
-These abilities were mostly inspired by the (new) World of Darkness Werewolfs found in Apokalypse and Forsaken, as i do enjoy those games quite a lot.
+These abilities were mostly inspired by the (new) World of Darkness Werewolfs found in Apokalypse and Forsaken, since i do enjoy those games quite a lot.
 The core concept is unpredictability and savageness, as a transformed Lycanthrope can't stop fighting, even if he has only allies left.
 This massive drawback incentives treating lycanthropy not only as a blessing, but as a curse in many situations.

 I like what i did here.
 It is even more campaign specific and situational than most classes present here, but it can take most campaigns in a totally new direction by applying it to an established character.